Somya2001/project1mg/README.md

-# project1mg
+# Project1mg

-it is an India's Leading Online Pharmacy & and Healthcare platform.
+It is an India's Leading Online Pharmacy & and Healthcare platform.
+It provides services, including e-pharmacy, diagnostics, e-consultation and health content.

+##Tech Stack